deanwraith24/triviagame/README.md

  For the validation of the CSS I used Jigsaw CSS validatior.

  * JS
- For the validation of the CSS I used Code Beautyify JS validatior.
+ For the validation of the JS I used Code Beautyify JS validatior.

 #### <u>Issues</u>